-The last representative model presented is the Household Activity Pattern Problem (HAPP) developed by recker (1995) in direct response to limitation in STARCHILD.
+The Household Activity Pattern Problem (HAPP) was developed by Recker (1995) in direct response to limitations in STARCHILD.
 The HAPP model is a variation of the "pick-up and delivery problem with time windows" common in operations research.
 As applied, households "pick-up" activities at various locations within a region, accessing these locations using household transportation resources and reflecting interpersonal and temporal constraints, and "deliver" these activities by completing a tour and returning home.
 Constructed as a mixed integer mathematical program, HAPP both provides a theoretical basic and explicitly reflects a full range of travel and activity constraints.
-Initial applications have been limited by solution algorithms available for reasonable-sized problems.
-HAPP hold great potential to be extended both as a pure activity-based framework but also as a bridge to conventional discrete choice models of travel behavior.
+An estimation procedure for the HAPP objective function, based on similarity metrics to infer the relative importance of spatial and temporal factors associated with out-of-home activities, uses a genetic algorithm for solution and positions the application of the HAPP model within a traditional demand context.
+While the overall model formulation is a robust and operational program that can be solved by generic solvers, initial applications have been limited to research applications and small data sets.
+Nevertheless, HAPP hold great potential to be extended both as a pure activity-based framework and also as a bridge to conventional discrete choice models of travel behavior.